Running Gwen in Docker

 └── /gwen

-└── docker-compose.yml # Docker compose YAML file
+├── docker-compose.yml # Se Grid docker compose file

 The init --docker commad will create a gwen/docker-compose.yml